Prof-Fernandez/Prof-Fernandez.github.io/_pages/cv.md

 *University of Louisville, Louisville, KY*

-Professor of Economics <div style="text-align: right"> 2024 - Present </div>
+Professor of Economics                        2024 - Present

-Chair of the Economics Department \hfill 2020 - Present
+Chair of the Economics Department             2020 - Present

-Associate Professor of Economics \hfill 2014 - 2024
+Associate Professor of Economics              2014 - 2024

-Assistant Professor of Economics \hfill 2008 - 2014
+Assistant Professor of Economics              2008 - 2014

-Instructor of Economics \hfill 2007 - 2008
+Instructor of Economics                       2007 - 2008

 *Commission on Children and Families, Charlottesville, VA*

-Research Assistant \hfill 2005 - 2006
+Research Assistant                            2005 - 2006

 *University of Virginia Law School, Charlottesville, VA*

-Research Assistant \hfill 2004 - 2005
+Research Assistant                            2004 - 2005

 *Center for Urban Transportation Research, University of South Florida, Tampa, FL*

-Research Assistant \hfill 2000 - 2001
+Research Assistant                            2000 - 2001

 *Office of Human Resource, City of Lakeland, Lakeland, FL*

-Internship \hfill 1999
+Internship                                    1999

 # Education

-*University of Virginia, Charlottesville, VA*, Ph.D.
-Economics \hfill May 2008
+*University of Virginia, Charlottesville, VA*
+Ph.D.
+Economics May 2008

-*University of Virginia, Charlottesville, VA*, M.A.
-Economics \hfill May 2002
+M.A.
+Economics  May 2002

-*University of South Florida, Tampa, FL*, M.A.
-Economics \hfill May 2000
+*University of South Florida, Tampa, FL*
+M.A.
+Economics May 2000

-*University of South Florida, Tampa, FL*, B.A.
-Economics \hfill May 1999
+B.A.
+Economics May 1999

 # Publications